bibizio/cv/README.md

 For the layouts I wrote, there are a couple of helpful css rules (using [kramdown block attributes](https://kramdown.gettalong.org/quickref.html#block-attributes)):

 - for p, h2, h3 and h4, you can use `{:surtitle="this is a surtitle" subtitle="this is a subtitle"}` right before the line.
-It will add _this is a surtitle_ as surtitle and _this is a subtitle_ as subtitle.
+It will add **_this is a surtitle_** as surtitle and **_this is a subtitle_** as subtitle.

-- in case of links in subtitles, the previous method doen't work, so you need to add a paragraph with the `{:.subtitle}` class.
+- in case of links in subtitles, the previous method doesn't work, so you need to add a paragraph with the `{:.subtitle}` class.

 - in case you need to force a page-break in the pdf, you can use the `{:.page-break}` class before the line you want to appear as the first one of the new page

-- you can surround part of the text in a section using the section block (I used it for indentation of text)
+- you can surround part of the text in a section using the section block (I used it for indentations)

   ```markdown
   {% section my-section-id %}